unisonweb/website/src/compare-lang/unison-for-python-devs.md

 ## The basics

-Unison and Python are both whitespace significant languages.
+Unison and Python are both whitespace-significant languages.
 Indentation is used to indicate blocks of code, such as function bodies and control flow statements.

 <div class="side-by-side"><div>